top of page

 5. What does “we can’t afford it” mean?

-6. Is Santa Clause real?
+6. Is Santa Claus real?

 7. Why do I have to go to school?

-8. When you die who will I live with?
+8. When you die, who will I live with?

 9. Why is the sky blue?